 "Always apply a fragrance-free, hydrating moisturizer right after the shower or bath to seal in the moisture.
 Some parents use cleansers and lotions with fragrances added and this can only irritate the skin of the child."

 A humidifier in your kiddo's room to keep the air hydrated (especially if you're in a dry climate).

 Avoid clothing with synthetic fibers like nylon or polyester.
 "Cotton is always the fabric of choice because it allows the skin to breathe," she advises.
 "Silk is also a great fabric option.
 It's lightweight and lets a child's skin breathe… it's also naturally anti-microbial."

-Try these products that actually alleviate your child's symptoms:
+Products that actually alleviate your child's eczema symptoms: